nashville-software-school/bangazon-inc/book-4-capstone/CAPSTONE_CHECKLIST.md

 _**If you would like to use an alternative technology (ex.
 ADO<span>.</span>NET, MVC, etc...) you must get approval from your capstone mentor.**_

-Most of these steps will require copying code from either WisdomAndGrace and Gifter, so you may want to have those repositories handy before you start
+Most of these steps will require copying code from Tabloid and Gifter, so you may want to have those repositories handy before you start

 You can view a video walkthrough of these steps [here](https://www.loom.com/share/bbd6f552dcfc4851a70185160e4330e9)